zukurace/zukurace-external-bot/README.md

 # ZukuRace-external-bot-SDK
 This is IPC external bot controll for ZukuRace.

-To enable external control press F5 once you launched a game.
+To enable external control press F5 in game once you launched it.
 It will create all necessay handles for IPC.

 <br>